How Prevail Works

 At the end of the transfer process, party A is two above quota and party F is two below quota.
 All other parties are on quota.
 Prior to the transfer process there were 10 seats over quota and 10 under quota so PREVAIL has achieved a significant increase in proportionality.
 In terms of the measure of disproportionality described above, the score achieved by PREVAIL is 100*2/50 = 4% compared to 100*10/50 = 20% under FPTP.

 At this point transfers are made above the quota cut to seek two more transfers from party A to party F. If found, this would achieve perfect proportionality.
+Alternatively transfers can be extended to fourth and subsequent parties.
 The results of this are not shown here.

 Discussion